10.03.2026

-The studio behind Hyper Light Drifter, Heart Machine, has voluntarily acknowledged a union.
+Heart Machine, the studio behind Hyper Light Drifter, has voluntarily acknowledged the formation of a union

 Image credit: Heart Machine

-Heart Machine, an independent game development company known for Hyper Light Drifter, has acknowledged the formation of a union within its workforce.
+Heart Machine, the indie studio known for Hyper Light Drifter, has acknowledged the establishment of a union among its employees.

-According to a release on the Communications Workers of America's website, the employees at Heart Machine have established a comprehensive union.
-The Hollywood Reporter notes that this union includes 13 employees.
+A statement on the Communications Workers of America (CWA) website reveals that employees at Heart Machine have organized a comprehensive union.
+According to The Hollywood Reporter, this union includes 13 members of the staff.

-Heart Machine has recently undergone three rounds of staff reductions.
-In 2024, an unspecified number of staff members were laid off, followed by another round 13 months later.
-Shortly after, the studio implemented additional layoffs just 12 days before the release of Possessor(s), published by Devolver Digital.
+Heart Machine has recently experienced three rounds of layoffs.
+In 2024, an unspecified number of employees were dismissed.
+This was followed by another wave of redundancies 13 months later.
+Shortly after, the studio executed an additional round of layoffs just days before their new release, Possessor(s), published by Devolver Digital.

-This unionization effort at Heart Machine comes after the CWA played a role in organizing nearly 4,000 employees across various Microsoft-owned studios, including Id Software, Bethesda, and Blizzard.
+This move towards unionization at Heart Machine aligns with the CWA's efforts to facilitate union formation for nearly 4,000 employees across studios under Microsoft's umbrella, including major names such as Id Software, Bethesda, and Blizzard.

 gamesindustry.biz